kyma-project/control-plane/docs/kyma-environment-broker/03-06-runtime-overrides.md

----
-title: Set overrides for Kyma Runtime
+# Set overrides for Kyma Runtime
-type: Details
----

 You can set overrides to customize your Kyma Runtime.
 To provision a cluster with custom overrides, add a Secret or a ConfigMap with a specific label.
 Kyma Environment Broker uses this Secret and/or ConfigMap to prepare a request to the Runtime Provisioner.